Examining the Application of Fibonacci Extension Levels on Trading Charts

 We've looked at Fib retracements in the previous lesson, Fib Retracement is drawn between 2 points.
 But to draw Fib Expansion we use 3 chart points to draw Fib Expansion.

-To draw these Fibo Expansion zones we wait until the forex price retracement is complete & the forex currency pair begins to move in the original direction of the trend.
-Where the price retracement reaches and gets to is used as point 3 for drawing the Fib Expansion.
+To draw these Fibo Expansion areas, we wait for the price of the forex to come back down completely, and then for the forex currency pair to start moving in the original direction of the trend again.
+The point where the price comes back to is used as point 3 to draw the Fib Expansion.

-Please note where these Fibo Extension levels are plotted - they are drawn above the Fibo Expansion indicator, these are the points and levels where the trader will place the take-profits.
+Take note of where the Fibonacci Extension levels are plotted - these are drawn above the Fibonacci Expansion indicator.
+Traders utilize these points and levels to set their take-profit orders.

 Drawing Fibonacci Extension Levels on an Upward Trend